makersacademy/chitter-challenge/README.md

 - Users are unable to create an account with the same email address.
 Username cannot be the same as email address.
 - Password recovery.
 If user loses/forgets their password
 - Use rake/rakefiles to refactor datamapper tasks like upgrade and migrate database methods
+- Didn't know how to test for a time constraint